On the Internet, "toon" is usually a short qualifier for any animated character done in a North American style.

 - Who Framed Roger Rabbit has toons living in the same world as humans and being treated poorly by them.
 Chip 'n Dale: Rescue Rangers (2022) features a similar premise in the modern day and is implied to be a Stealth Sequel.

 - The above is subverted in Last Action Hero, in which Jack Slater describes the cartoon cat Whiskers as one of the best guys on the force.
 He has a few overexaggerated mannerisms, but nothing that wouldn't fit on a human.
 Whiskers later saves his life by shooting the bad guy threatening him.

 - The Ralph Bakshi film Cool World is an example of a blend of different styles from traditional goofy types to extremely grotesque and realistically drawn abominations.
 Most of the cartoon characters (referred to as "Doodles" in-universe) fall under this distinction, with the exception of Holli Wood and other more human characters.

-- The Disney series Bonkers was about a cartoon cat who joined an all-human police force, and drove his human partner to distraction with his zany cartoon antics, in a fairly obvious pastiche — if not a shared universe — of Who Framed Roger Rabbit?.
-However, since the show itself was animated, the proper effect was achived by giving all the normal human characters subdued and muted color schemes.
+- The Disney series Bonkers was about a cartoon bobcat who joined an all-human police force, and drove his human partner to distraction with his zany cartoon antics, in a fairly obvious pastiche of Who Framed Roger Rabbit.
+However, since the show itself was animated, the proper effect was achieved by giving all the normal human characters subdued and muted color schemes.